alexeysas/sdc-advanced-lane-finding/writeup_template.md

 First we need to transform image to remove [a camera distortion effect](https://en.wikipedia.org/wiki/Distortion_(optics)) which might affect finding correct lines curvature.

 I started by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Object points were set as 0:8, 0:6 grid matrix.
-Thry are the same for every successfully detected chessboard image from the callibration folder.
-Additionaly, we set `image points` to the (x, y) coordinates of the successfully detected corners of the calibration chessboard image.
+They are the same for every successfully detected chessboard image from the calibration folder.
+Additionally, we set `image points` to the (x, y) coordinates of the successfully detected corners of the calibration chessboard image.

 Then we are combined all "object points" and "image points" of each individual chessboard image into set of arrays and use open cv (`cv2.calibrateCamera()` function) to compute the camera calibration and distortion coefficients.
 After calibration is done I tested distortion correction on the test chessboard image using the `cv2.undistort()` function and obtained good result: